Professor Goose Review

 check_circle Pros

-• The learning mechanic is clear and educationally grounded: explain first, then get pushed until the gaps show up.
+• The learning mechanic is clear: explain first, then get pushed until the gaps show up.

-• The product is more specific than a generic AI tutor.
-It is aimed at revision, retrieval practice, and exam preparation rather than vague homework help.
+• It is aimed at revision and retrieval practice rather than vague homework help.

 cancel Cons

-• The educational value depends heavily on student honesty and willingness to struggle through explanation instead of gaming the interaction.
+• The value depends on student honesty and willingness to struggle through explanation.

 Should you use it?

-Best for: GCSE, A-Level, IB, and university students who need to test whether they can actually explain a topic, not just recognize it on sight during revision.
+students who need to test whether they can actually explain a topic during revision

 Is it worth the price?